-It’s a great idea because if smart home kit explodes in popularity, chances are that not all accessories you want will come from a single manufacturer.
+It’s a great idea because chances are that not all accessories you want will come from a single manufacturer.
 No-one wants to switch between multiple apps to control different gadgets in their homes, but that's the reality today.
-In theory, Home Control should be one of the more compatible systems, with good integration with other products.
-We're told that Nest integration, for example, is on the roadmap.
+Home Control should be one of the more compatible systems, with good integration with other products, including Google Home, Alexa and Philips Hue.

 Devolo Home Control smart heating system review: Setup

 The basic process is to sign up for a free My Devolo account and then connect the central unit to the internet.
-For creating an account the company recommends is done on a device with a minimum of a 13in display.
+For creating an account, the company recommends this should be done on a device with a minimum of a 13in display.
 We used the 12.9in iPad Pro with no issue, but when we tried to do the same on our iPhone it was almost impossible.